trob-indie/dispatch-auction/README.md

 This repo is my implementation of the Dispatch take-home challenge.

 ## REST API
-This Go module exposes multiple REST endpoints for managing users and their relationships with auctions.
+This Go module contains code for exposing multiple REST endpoints for managing users and their relationships with auctions.
+Note: This is a POC, and the REST API is not fully functional.
+To run tests against the main algorithm, run `cd /internal/logic && go test`

 ### POST /api/user
 Creates a new user.